Last updated on June 6th, 2026 at 02:20 pm

 You’re Combining Facebook with MLS

-The winning strategy nobody talks about: list on MLS AND post on Facebook.
-Cost you maybe $300-$500 for flat-fee MLS.
-Facebook is free.
+List on MLS ($300–500 flat fee) AND post on Facebook.
 MLS reaches 750+ websites.
 Facebook reaches friends and investors.
 Double exposure.
-But Facebook alone?
-Doesn’t work well.
+This works.
+Facebook alone?
+Not really.

-You’re willing to deal with 50+ tire-kickers, respond to dozens of scammers, and manage constant inquiries for weeks.
+You’re willing to deal with 50+ tire-kickers, respond to dozens of scammers, refresh listings weekly, and manage constant inquiries for months.
 Most people aren’t.

 1